 Executors

-An Executor is chosen by you (and named in the Will) to deal with your Estate on your behalf after your death.
-They are responsible for ensuring that the Will is acted upon correctly and all your assets are distributed according to your instructions.
-It can be a family member, a close friend or even your solicitor.
+In ‘Making a Will-General Information’, one learns that an Executor is chosen by you (and named in the Will) to deal with your Estate on your behalf after your death.
+They ensure that they execute the Will correctly and distribute all your assets according to your instructions.
+This Executor can be a family member, a close friend, your solicitor, or even someone who inherits in the Will.

 Spouses / Civil Partners and Children